 by Nicole Feldman

 Not having to check a bag on all of the planes, trains, boats and trams we took during our two-week honeymoon in Greece saved us a total of eight hours!
-This took some serious planning, but we both left for the airport holding one shoulder bag and a 22″ wheelie suitcase – and that’s it.
+We just had or carry ons and out Cheap Passport Holders and that was it.
+This took some serious planning, but we both left for the airport holding one shoulder bag and a 22″ wheelie suitcase we found with help from Backpacks Global – and that’s it.

 - Roll everything!